What’s a Good Internet Speed for Work From Home?

 How much internet speed do you need for video calls?

 If you work remotely, Zoom, GoToMeeting, Microsoft Teams, and Skype are critical tools.
-That means the internet speed to host and connect to video chats without impacting the rest of the household is also critical.
+The internet speed to host and connect to video chats without impacting the rest of the household is also critical.

 Using Zoom as an example, here are the recommended internet speeds for video calls: